jacopotarantino/crowdfunding/README.md

 If you find an issue, let us know [here](https://github.com/Astoundify/crowdfunding/issues?state=open)!

 ## Support ##
 This is a developer's portal for Crowdfunding and should _not_ be used for support.
-Please visit the [support forums](http://support.astoundify.com/).

 ## Contributions ##